albertejuku/cats-and-dogs-classification/README.md

 # cats-and-dogs-classification
-A simple neural network to differenciate cats and dogs
+A simple neural network to classify a dataset of cats and dogs